ocaml/dune/doc/papers/ocaml-2021/memo.md

 re-generating all build rules from scratch every time, Dune uses an incremental computation library called Memo.
 Below we briefly introduce the Memo's API.

-Memo provides a monadic API built on top of the *concurrency monad* `Fiber`.
+Memo provides a monadic API built on top of the *structured concurrency monad* `Fiber`.
 Dune uses `Fiber` to speed up builds by executing external commands in parallel, e.g., running multiple instances of `ocamlopt` to compile independent source files.
 To inject a *fiber* into the `Memo` monad, and to extract it back, one can use the following pair of functions:

 ```ocaml
   val of_fiber : 'a Fiber.t -> 'a Memo.t